Gilbert Gardner: Indianapolis Colts

-He was drafted by the Colts in the 3rd round (69th overall) of the 2004 NFL Draft.
+Gardner was selected by the Colts in the 3rd round (69th overall) of the 2004 NFL draft.
 He played for the Indianapolis Colts as a backup during the 2004 and 2005 seasons, eventually rising to starting LB by 2006.
 His 2006 season is remembered negatively by fans, as he was a key cog of the worst run defense in the league, until he was benched late in the season in favor of veteran LB Rob Morris.
 Gardner was released from the Indianapolis Colts on May 8, 2007.

 Tennessee Titans

-He was claimed off waivers by the Titans on May 9, 2007 and played one season with the team before becoming a free agent in 2008.
+He was claimed off waivers by the Titans on May 9, 2007, and played one season with the team before becoming a free agent in 2008.

 Detroit Lions

 Gardner was signed by the Detroit Lions on March 25, 2008.
 During the first seven weeks of the season, Gardner appeared in two games for the Lions in a reserve role and recorded no tackles.
 He was placed on injured reserve on October 25 after the team signed linebacker Anthony Cannon.
 Gardner was released on November 5.